axelarnetwork/axelar-contract-deployments/releases/cosmwasm/EVM-CosmWasm-Release-Template.md

 ## Checklist

-The [GMP checklist for CHAIN] will test GMP call. - `add link to CHAIN EVM release doc i.e.` (../evm/2025-02-XRPL-EVM-GMP-v6.0.4.md)
+The [GMP checklist for $CHAIN](../evm/llink-to-GMP-release-doc) will test GMP calls.